revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

   </details>

 ---
-17.Look at the code carefully and tell me what will be the output of the following code?
+17. What is the output of the following code?

 ```python
 students = {'kanika':{'class':'V',